 Advanced SNP testing for these Whitfields — testing which looks for a simple mutation at a single, one-letter position — strongly suggests that the patrilineal ancestors (one father before the next) are of a Norse-Scottish group, possibly of the Viking era.2 Some genealogists believe the early Cochrans were Norman, which makes genetic sense since Normandy was settled by Vikings.
 Eventually, further collateral SNP testing, dovetailed with the historic, archaeological, and genealogical record, will point to the most likely origin.
 In the meantime, the Whitfields, Cooleys, et al, should cling to the coattails of the better known Cochrans.

 Group 02 is interesting on a number of levels.
 First, it includes two interesting figures: George Whitefield (1714-1770), the famous Anglican cleric who became one of the founders of the Methodist Church and toured extensively in the American Colonies, and John Frederick Whitfield (c1750-1819), a London actor who flourished just after Whitefield's death.
-George Whitefield appears to have no living descendants, but his older brother, Richard, does have a fairly large population of men who carry the family's Y chromosome.
+George Whitefield appears to have no living descendants, but his older brother, Richard, dis sire what was to become a fairly large population of men who carry his Y chromosome.
 Assuming the lineage is correct — and there's no reason to believe otherwise — it's via Richard that we know the reverend's Y-DNA.
 The fact that it matches to the descendants of actor John confirms the belief that they were cousins.
-However, the lineages I've seen so far that tie them to one another are not convincing.
+However, the published lineages I've seen so far that link them to one another are not convincing.
 I would be happy to receive any insight regarding that.